 (Story updates via the button above and blog updates link at the bottom of the page)

-He is a 22-year-old Minnesota National Guard soldier.
-He recently returned from deployment serving in the Gulf War on Terrorism in October 2020.
+He is a 23-year-old Minnesota Army National Guard Veteran.
+He returned from deployment serving in the Gulf War on Terrorism in October 2020.
 He served under the 34th ECAB Red Devils in Operation Inherent Resolve and Operation Spartan Shield.
 He enlisted at age 17 as a junior at Mahtomedi High School and graduated with the class of 2018.
 His dream was to serve his State and Nation, and ultimately retire from the Army someday.

 Thank you for making the day a success and supporting Sheridan in his fight!